LegoSteppersDayTeam/DRSHostKit/0-environment.md

 # Environment Prep

 * Set up a Discord server, freely and quickly available from https://discord.gg
-* Establish a Code of Conduct that communicates the ground rules for prospective team members.
+* Establish a Code of Conduct that communicates the ground rules for prospective team members within your Discord server.
 	* Write down rules by which you want yourself and your teammates to follow.
 	* Communicate those rules by putting them in a prominent location in your communications hub